Written by Joanne Tattersall

 Can adults have ARFID?

-‘Fussy eating’ is something frequently described during childhood however a diagnosis of ARFID can be made at any age.
-As it is commonly associated with younger people, adults themselves may not recognise their difficulties around food as an eating disorder, especially with stereotyping towards AN and the preoccupation with weight and body shape which is not a defining feature of ARFID.
+‘Fussy eating’ is something frequently described during childhood however a diagnosis of ARFID can occur at any age.
+As it is commonly associated with younger people, adults themselves may not recognise their difficulties around food as an eating disorder, especially with stereotyping towards anorexia nervosa and the preoccupation with weight and body shape which is not a defining feature of ARFID.
 This can delay diagnosis and treatment of ARFID, or make it more complex to manage.

 Warning signs for ARFID